Tourist Places to Visit Near Agra Within 100 kms

 Conclusion

 Exploring places near Agra within 100 kms has been one of the most rewarding travel experiences for me.
 What I love most is the variety packed into such a small radius.
-In one direction you are walking through Mughal history at Fatehpur Sikri and Sikandra, in another you are soaking in the spiritual buzz of Mathura and Vrindavan and then just a short drive away you’re gliding on the Chambal River or strolling through the peaceful gardens of Deeg.
+In one direction you are walking through Mughal history at Fatehpur Sikri and Sikandra, in another you are soaking in the spiritual buzz of Mathura and Vrindavan and then just a short drive away you are gliding on the Chambal River or strolling through the peaceful gardens of Deeg.

-So, whether you’re a history buff, a nature lover or just someone looking for a weekend escape, the treasures around Agra have something special for you.
+So, whether you are a history buff, a nature lover or just someone looking for a weekend escape, the treasures around Agra have something special for you.
 I advise you to pick one of the itineraries, pack some snacks, keep your camera ready and hit the road.
 I promise you will come back with not just photos but stories to tell.

 Here are frequently asked questions: